-That the Academic and Student Affairs Committee approves the following resolution to be forwarded to the Consent Agenda for approval at the Board of Trustees meeting on May 24, 2021.
+The Academic & Student Affairs Committee approved this recommendation to be forwarded to the Consent Agenda for Board of Trustee approval at the May 24, 2021 Board meeting.

-That the Board of Trustees accepts the recommendation of the Academic and Student Affairs Committee, and approves the creation of a Bachelor of Science in Business Administration in Sport Management for the University of Maine.
+That the Board of Trustees accepts the recommendation of the Academic and Student Affairs Committee, and approves the creation of a Masters of Science in Data Science for the University of Southern Maine.